 Using the following checklist every pay period, and every month (in month order), will help an employer stay in control of payroll responsibilities all year long and easily tackle year-end challenges.

-Note that the year-end process for 2020 is uniquely challenging due primarily to COVID-19 and related CARES Act relief provisions, as well as extensions of those provisions by the Consolidated Appropriations Act (CAA) and the American Rescue Plan Act (ARPA).
-The following resulting changes are reflected in the checklist, including:
+The year-end process for 2021 and into 2022 is uniquely challenging due primarily to COVID-19 and related CARES Act relief provisions, as well as extensions of those provisions by the Consolidated Appropriations Act (CAA) and the American Rescue Plan Act (ARPA).
+The following resulting changes are reflected in the checklist:

-- For 2020, Form W-2 reporting and notification of paid sick leave and paid emergency leave taken by employees under the Families First Coronavirus Response Act (FFCRA) in Box 14, if the employer took the payroll credit for providing such leave on Form 941.
+- For 2021, Form W-2 reporting and notification of voluntarily-provided paid sick leave and paid emergency family leave taken by employees under the CAA and the ARPA in Box 14, if the employer took the payroll credit for providing such leave on Form 941.